Children with Special Educational Needs and Disabilities

 Staff teach and demonstrate positions and breathing exercises promoted by yoga practice for children and basic mindfulness techniques of sitting quietly and learning to keep our bodies still and calm.
 There is an emerging body of research that indicates that mindfulness can help our children improve their ability to pay attention, to calm down when they are upset, and to make better decisions.
 In short, it helps with emotional regulation and cognitive focus.

 Adult supported sessions where 2 children build a set Lego model together.
 One child assumes the role of the architect and gives instructions, either verbally or using visual supports, to build a certain model to another child, who is the builder.
 This helps children to socially interact with peers, sustain social interaction over a period of time, engage in paired problem solving, take turns, wait patiently and develop joint attention on a shared challenge.

 Short sensory motor skills programme involving an alerting, organising and then calming activity are encouraged at regular intervals to help improve children’s ability to self-regulate and concentrate.
 Some children need these activities more regularly than others.
 Heavy work activities such as pushing, pulling, lifting carrying and transporting can also help with children’s self-regulation.

 Makaton is a language programme using signs and symbols to help people to communicate.
 We use Makaton for all children and teach the children two or three signs each week.
 We believe all children benefit from learning to sign and it is also greatly of benefit for children who are learning English.

 Behaviour Management Strategies

-Please see ‘Positive Behaviour Principles’ in the appendix which outlines our approach.
+Please see ‘Positive Behaviour Principles’ which outlines our approach.